isacucho/FnMacAssistant/README.md

 <h2>Discord</h2>
 Join the official Fortnite Mac discord here: https://discord.gg/nfEBGJBfHD

-<h2>Buy me a coffee</h2>
+<h2>Support me</h2>
-If you found this program useful and want to support me, buy me a coffee!
+If you found this program useful and want to support me, consider using my Support a Creator Code in Fortnite!

+`Isacucho`

+You can also support me through buy me a coffee!
 <br/><br/>
 <a href="https://www.buymeacoffee.com/Isacucho" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>